ValtteriJH/socketplane/README.md

     sudo socketplane info

-If you want to create multiple networks you can do the following:
+If you want to create multiple networks you can do the following:read

     sudo socketplane network create web 10.2.0.0/16